-Under the current system, employees are able to make elective deferrals up to \$17,500 per year.
+Under the current system, employees are able to make elective deferrals up to \$18,000 per year.
 Congress recognized the need for older workers to save more as they are nearing retirement.
-As a result, workers age 50 and older can currently contribute up to \$23,000 per year.
+As a result, workers age 50 and older can currently contribute up to \$24,000 per year.
+Policymakers have acknowledged that the "savings cycle" can be different depending on an individual's circumstances.
+We urge Congress to continue to support and expand the ability of individuals to save through their workplace retirement plans, by continuing COLA increases to deferral limits and reviewing the adequacy of the section 402(g) limits in the Internal Revenue Code.

 Research by the EBRI showed that workers significantly value the ability to contribute to their 401(k) plans on a pre-tax basis.
-Over 89 percent of people surveyed by EBRI said that the ability to contribute to a retirement plan on a tax-deferred basis was somewhat or very important to them.
+10 Over 89 percent of people surveyed by EBRI said that the ability to contribute to a retirement plan on a tax-deferred basis was somewhat or very important to them.